VinayKumarBM/DataDrivenFramework_v2-sample/README.md

 ## **Running Test:**
 All the test to be executed can be configured in TestData.xlsx sheet placed in below path.<br><br>
 src\test\resources\data\TestData.xlsx<br><br>
 List all the tests to be executed in Sanity or Regression sheet.
-Update the config.properties file sheet parameter with sheet that needs to be run.
+Update the config.properties file sheet parameter with sheet (Eg: Regression/Sanity) that needs to be executed.
-<br><br>

 Open the command prompt and navigate to the folder in which pom.xml file is present.
 Run the below Maven command.

     mvn clean test -Dthreads=10

 This will run 10 test cases in parallel (default thread count is 1).

+You can also change the execution sheet at run time by using set command as shown below.
+This will override the sheet value in config.properties file.

+    set sheet=Sanity && mvn clean test -Dthreads=10

 Once the execution completes report will be generated in below folder structure.

-**Extent Report:** 	*/target/reports/extent/index.html
+**Extent Report:** 	./target/reports/extent/index.html

 **Allure Report:** To generate the report we need to go through below steps.